E-nite/hello-world/README.md

 # hello-world

 Yo, my name is Enite, I'm Nigerian and this is my first time try this out.
-I looked to learning some new things from this and gaining some opportunities at Hack-A-Thon.
+I am looking forward to learning some new things from this as well as gaining some opportunities at any Competition events I may attend.